 Building codes: CM, CS

-Calcutta House is the home of the Sir John Cass School of Art, Architecture and Design (The Cass).
+Calcutta House is the home of our School of Art, Architecture and Design.
 Our students enjoy ease of access into London's creative and cultural quarter.

 Building code: GS

-Goulston Street, situated in the very heart of the buzzing East End of London, is home to the Sir John Cass School of Art, Architecture and Design (The Cass).
+Goulston Street, situated in the very heart of the buzzing East End of London, is home to our School of Art, Architecture and Design.